Light and fluffy, these Sour Cream Scones are just the thing for those warmer weather intimate brunches. Brew some coffee and tea; company’s coming!

 - 2 teaspoons baking powder

 - 3 tablespoons granulated sugar

-- Once mixed, add the dry ingredients to the wet and stir until most of the ingredients have come together.
+- Once mixed, add the dry ingredients, and your add-in, to the wet ingredients and stir until most of the ingredients have come together.
 DO NOT over mix the dough.
 Mix just until the flour is incorporated.

 - Using a large ice-cream scoop, scoop the dough out onto the baking sheet.
 I used a half cup scoop size.